apien/chess/README.md

 TODO:
 - User property tests to test moves of the pines
-- Use Refined Type along with scala-newtype which allows for safer representation of domain objects like: Columns, Row
-- Get rid of vars in ChessEngine - I can accomplish it by State monad :)
 - Write missing tests i.e: for main application loop ChessApplication
 - Write it in Scala 3/Dotty :) - The project in current state does not require too much external libraries, so it is good place to check it out!